 After leaving teaching without a plan, I was completely directionless.
 Six months of not knowing what to do, getting depressed, and feeling pretty miserable, I started to network.
 Like I said earlier, I am an engineer by training, therefore, I started to put together a process.
 You can read more about my process in the post, Strategic Networking Playbook – Who, How and When!

 I have a large need to help people, which is why I had spent so much of my career in training.
 The non-profit sector seemed to be a worthwhile target to investigate.
 I created a plan to interview every educational non-profit in Austin.
 Notice that I was to interview them and not vice versa.
 This process helped me determine that there were a lot of dysfunctional organizations which did not work together.
 Most problems were created by how these organizations were funded.
 They were funded largely through public and private grants that completely tied their hands on how the money was spent.
 This was eye-opening!

 Pick a Direction

-I picked a direction of finding fundraising for a non-profit.
+I picked the direction of finding a fundraising position for a non-profit.

 Why this direction?

 I chose a direction to go rather than sitting and doing nothing.

 What did I do?